Deokumarjnu/SQS-SNS/README.md

 # Welcome to your CDK TypeScript project

+This project is simple sending message to SQS, SNS using aws lambda Lambda.

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`SqsSnsStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.